waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `find_closest_reachable_unseen_tile`: A combined tool that finds all reachable unseen tiles and returns the closest one.

 ## My Custom Agents
 - `simple_battle_strategist`: Agent for automating wild battle decisions.
-(LIMITATION: Does not account for move PP.)
 - `notepad_refactor_assistant`: An agent to refactor and restructure this notepad.

 ## Future Tool/Agent Ideas